 Don't forget sunscreen

-Unless you want to look like the groom in The Hangover!
-As us girls know, men often forget to wear sunscreen.
+...unless you want to look like the groom in The Hangover!
+As us girls know, even the most fair-skinned guys often forget to wear sunscreen.
 They need it daily though, rain or shine, with an SPF of at least 30, stresses Hilling.
-UV rays penetrate through glass so even if you work in a window-less office, you'll still be in a car, outside, etc. so be sun safe always, she advises.
+UV rays penetrate through glass, so even if you're just going from the car to the office, you still need to be sun safe, she advises.
 "Also, anywhere your hair is thin should be protected against sun damage.
 That includes bald spots and receding hairlines."

 Invest in the best shaving cream

-To avoid razor bumps and redness, Hilling suggests looking for a shaving cream or serum that contains glycolic acid or salicylic acid, both of which are exfoliating agents that unplug your pores.
+To avoid razor bumps and redness, Hilling suggests looking for a shaving cream that contains glycolic acid or salicylic acid (try: Burke Avenue Moisturizing Shave Cream, $15, Craig the Barber available on Amazon), both of which are exfoliating agents that unplug your pores.
 You'll also want to keep an eye out for hypoallergenic products without fragrance to avoid further irritating your skin (particularly if it's on the sensitive side), she warns.